The world keeps moving; things keep changing, and the corporate world is no exception.

-The skill set that once might have taken you to the top of your organisations is not necessarily the same one nowadays, shows the latest research.
+The skill set that once might have taken you to the top of your organisation is not necessarily the same one nowadays, according to the latest research.

 The article Talent; Why Chief Human Resources officers make great CEOs published by the Harvard Business Review (HBR) illustrates this trend by showcasing some very influential views and research on the topic.